-Florida SouthWestern's Academic Support Center (ASC) employs a series of assessments in order to support and strengthen the capabilities of each center (writing, math, oral communications, and peer tutoring) in providing assistance in student achievement of the General Education competencies.
+Florida SouthWestern's Academic Support Center (ASC) employs a series of assessments in order to support and strengthen the capabilities of each center in providing assistance in student achievement of the General Education competencies.
 Student learning centers have been shown to successfully improve student learning outcomes across the curriculum (Hendriksen et al., 2005) as well as increase college preparedness (Perin, 2004).
 Therefore, data informed improvement has potential for a compounded effect across multiple disciplines college-wide as well as within the learning centers.
 Information gathered from assessment is intended to be shared with ASC leadership and staff as well as, in certain cases, among faculty and students.
-This study is in partial fulfillment of the assessment goals established in fall 2019 which is to include the entire 2019-20 academic year and is outlined in each section below.
+This study is in partial fulfillment of the assessment goals established in fall 2021 which is to include the entire 2021-22 academic year and is outlined in each section below.

 For additional detail on further analysis not provided in this report, please contact Dr. Joseph F. van Gaalen, Asst.
-VP, IR, Assessment & Effectiveness (ifvangaalen@fsw.edu; x16965).
+VP, IR, Assessment & Effectiveness (jfvangaalen@fsw.edu; x16965).